kmccalltech/Group-Policy/README.md

   </tr>
 </table>

-<p>Double click on Account Lockout Threshold and set the amount of log in attempts to 5.
+<p>Double click on Account Lockout Threshold and set the number of login attempts to 5.
 Click Apply.</p>
 <br>
 <table>
   <tr>